editor & guide

 Contrary to the likes of many, including my husband, I enjoy domestic duties.
 You can find me happily doing laundry, cleaning, rearranging, preparing and cooking food, baking and burning or undercooking things.
 Before long, there’s a chance I will be trying something new, and if I can’t seem to get it right (and it isn’t bread), I usually get right back in that kitchen and try to whip up another.
 Since my husband works the most outside of the house, I tend to work the most within; but as much as I love tending to our home, I also really love splitting the household chores…

 I am a serious passioneer for wicked fresh coffee, quality reading material, and tiny handmade objects.
 Anything that is made thoughtfully is made to be consumed thoughtfully.
 I am not addicted to caffeine, I don’t participate in the latest celebrity gossip, and there is no desire in my bones to have lots of stuff around, especially a bunch of tiny stuff.
 You will most often find me waiting until I can purchase an issue of Kinfolk magazine, the best blow-dryer, or the organic, grass-fed version of something over that one product that can be picked up on a whim, but doesn’t match my needs, wants, or expectations.
-It drives my husband wild, but I don’t hear a peep out of him when he never has to hear about it any more.
+It drives my husband wild, but I don’t hear a peep out of him when he never has to hear from me about it any more.

 Graciously and with poise, I immerse myself in research for the pure sake of learning.
 I am intrigued by the mind and the body and how the two can learn to work together so cohesively.
 But what intrigues me even more is the process that comes before the two actually meet – that window of time and space when in the midst of change and understanding, we feel as though our experience is just a waste of time, or has no direction, but come to realize on the other side that it was all truly worth it.
 It’s worth it even for the tiny details.